goatface/mplall/README.md

 # mplall

-Command-line driven media looper, using a variety of engines.
-Particularly well-suited for Raspberry Pi applications using `omxplayer`.
+Command-line driven, playlist building media looper, using a variety of engines.
+Particularly well-suited for Raspberry Pi applications using `omxplayer` but certainly works for `mplayer` and all derivatives.

+A goal of `mplall` is that its users don't need to touch the script to achieve their desired results.
+Please use `cd` and `mplall.sh` instead!

-Use it to play music, watch videos, or for example pilot a video for informational purposes.
+Use it to play music, watch videos, or for example pilot a video for informational or artistic purposes.
+A playlist will be generated automatically from the working directory.

 ## Functionality